What is a Reparation or Reparation Proceeding?

-Any interested person (including any agency of a State or territory having jurisdiction over stockyards subject to the P&S Act in such State or territory) claiming harm done by a stockyard owner, market agency, or dealer.
+Any interested person (including any agency, of a State, or territory having jurisdiction over stockyards subject to the Act in such State or territory) claiming harm done by a stockyard owner, market agency, or dealer.
+The Act does not provide for reparations against Packers, Live Poultry Dealers, or Swine Contractors.

 What Constitutes Harm?